Seikho/evtstore/README.md

 - Neo4j v3.5
 - Neo4j v4

+## Aggregate Persistence

+See [the documentation](https://seikho.github.io/evtstore/#/docs/api?id=aggregate-persistence) regarding information about aggregate persistence.
+This refers to persisting a copy of the aggregate on events for performant retrieval.

 ## Examples

 EvtStore is type-driven to take advantage of type safety and auto completion.
 We front-load the creation of our `Event`, `Aggregate`, and `Command` types to avoid having to repeatedly import and pass them as generic argument.
 EvtStore makes use for TypeScript's [mapped types and conditional types](https://www.typescriptlang.org/docs/handbook/2/mapped-types.html) to achieve this.